peaclab/PACT/README.md

 The layerwise grid temperature results will be saved as example.grid.steady.layer0 and example.grid.steady.layer1.
 Here layer0 is the processor and layer1 is the cooling package.
 The steady-state and transient SPICE simulation grid temperature results will be saved as RC_steady.cir.csv and RC_transient.cir.csv.
 The transient block temperature results will be saved as RC_transient_block_temp.csv.
 The SPICE simulation log information will be saved as RC_steady.log or RC_transient.log.

 Note that, this command line test case assumes the users have already installed the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
-If the users haven't installed these two software, please change the solver to SuperLU.
-If the users are running PACT with serial version of PACT, please make sure you set the number_of_core option in the example_modelParams.config to 1.
+If the users haven't installed these two software, please change the solver to SuperLU and change the heat sink to NoPackage.
+If the users are running serial version of PACT, please make sure you set the number_of_core option in the example_modelParams.config to 1.

 # Example Script Test Cases: